gina-gerlach/dsta-2025-1/report/report.md

 **Course:** Data Science Toolkits and Architectures
 **Authors:** Gina Gerlach & Sven Regli
 **Milestone 1** focuses on setting up the development environment, retrieving and running a deep learning model using the MNIST dataset, ensuring reproducibility, and establishing proper Git-based collaboration workflows.

 **Milestone 2** focuses on improving project structure and dependency management, enforcing clean and reproducible development workflows through proper Git practices, virtual environments, and Docker, while expanding the codebase to support modular design, model training, saving/loading, and predictable cross-machine execution.

 **Milestone 3** focuses on multi-container Docker applications with PostgreSQL database integration, including image data serialization, relational database design, and container orchestration using Docker Compose with proper health checks and volume persistence.

+**Milestone 4** focuses on using Weights & Biases for experiment tracking, analyzing model performance with Python data science tools, and exploring neural network modifications while maintaining reproducible and collaborative workflows.

 ## Table of Contents
 * **Milestone 1:**